 Two of her abstracts have also been accepted at regional conferences in June, the Western Balkan Information Literacy Conference In Bosnia & Hercegovina, and DisCo 2016 in the Czech republic.

 2015 Mortenson Center Associate Cajetan Onyeneke will present a paper at the open session, Agricultural Libraries Special Interests Group, at the IFLA World Library and Information Congress in Columbus, Ohio.

 Update on 2014 Associate Bhakti Gala

 Bhakti Gala continues her professional advancements in the new year as a member of the ALA IRRT Membership Committee 2015-16.
-She has written a short article, ‘The Advocacy Approach: Networking and Online Volunteering’ in with reference to the Mortenson Center program’s contribution to her volunteering activities.
+She has written a short article, ‘The Advocacy Approach: Networking and Online Volunteering’ in International Leads with reference to the Mortenson Center program’s contribution to her volunteering activities.
 Congratulations, Bhakti!